BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-annotations/sql-query-placeholders.md

 The **Output** area shows the test result.
 Confirm that the query returns the text you want displayed in the annotation before saving the task.

 > [!WARNING]
 > Use a database account with only the permissions required to read the annotation data.
-If the connection string contains credentials, restrict access to the task configuration.
+If the connection string contains credentials, restrict access to the PDM task definition or exported SOLIDWORKS add-in profile.